RoboticPea/mteverest/README.md

 - Oxygen use
 - Dates & success outcomes

-Raw JSON/CSV is stored in the Bronze Lakehouse.
+All this data is stored in the Bronze Layer in its most raw format.

 ## Data Processing & Engineering
 Dataflows Gen2